-If the underwriters exercise their option to purchase additional shares in full, the pro forma net tangible book value per share of our common stock after giving effect to this offering would be \$9.04 per share, and the dilution in net tangible book value per share to investors in this offering would be \$39.96 per share.
+If the underwriters exercise their option to purchase additional shares in full, the pro forma net tangible book value per share of our common stock after giving effect to this offering would be \$8.35 per share, and the dilution in net tangible book value per share to investors in this offering would be \$34.15 per share.

 The following table sets forth, on a pro forma as adjusted basis, the differences between existing stockholders and new investors with respect to the number of shares of common stock purchased from us, the total consideration paid, and the average price per share of our common stock paid by existing stockholders.
-The calculation with respect to shares of Class A common stock purchased by new investors in this offering reflects the issuance of 24,600,000 shares of our Class A common stock in this offering at the initial public offering price of \$49,00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The calculation with respect to shares of Class A common stock purchased by new investors in this offering reflects the issuance of 24,600,000 shares of our Class A common stock in this offering at an assumed initial public offering price of \$42.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Purch Shares Purchased Total Consideration Number Percent Amount Percent Average Price Per Share (in thousands) Existing stockholders 218,146,771 89.9% \$1,414,126 54.0% \$ 6.48 New investors 24,600,000 10.1% \$1,205,400 46.0% \$49.00 Total 242.746.771 100.0% \$2,619,526 100.0% \$10.79
+Shares Purch Shares Purchased Total Consideration eration Average Price Number Percent Amount Percent Per Share (in thousands) Existing stockholders 218,146,771 89.9% \$1,414,126 57.5% \$ 6.48 New investors 24,600,000 10.1% \$1,045,500 42.5% \$42.50 Total 242,746,771 100.0% \$2,459,626 100.0% \$10.13